fornou/MyWorkFolder/README.md

-# All projects developed for Eurofork S.p.A
+# All projects for Eurofork